jannatulhashi/Exploring-Insights-from-the-Largest-US-Companies/README.md

 - company_data_2022.csv
 - all_company_location.csv

+3: Another csv file named **Company_location.csv** which contains all companies location

-2: We created another CSV file using an SQL JOIN query to combine the three cleaned CSV files for further analysis.
+4: We created our final CSV file named **company_data.csv** using an SQL JOIN query to combine the three cleaned CSV files for further analysis.